JoAnne S. Bass: Early life

 Bass is originally from Mililani, Oahu, Hawaii.
 Her mother is of Korean descent and her father is a retired United States Army warrant officer.
 Her family lived in many stateside and overseas locations.

 Military career

 Bass joined the United States Air Force in 1993, specializing in aviation resource management.
 Bass's first duty assignment was at Pope Air Force Base, near Fayetteville, North Carolina.
 Later she was assigned to the 17th Training Wing at Goodfellow Air Force Base, near San Angelo, Texas.
 In 2011, while assigned to Ramstein Air Base in Germany, she was selected as Noncommissioned Officer of the Year.
 She has participated in Operation Southern Watch, Operation Enduring Freedom, and Operation Iraqi Freedom.

 Bass was promoted to chief master sergeant on August 1, 2013, and to chief master sergeant of the Air Force on August 14, 2020.

+Bass was succeeded by CCM David A. Flosi on March 8, 2024 before her retirement.

+Social media use

+In October 2020, when an airman posted a comment on a Facebook post asking about the correct pronunciation of her last name, Bass posted "[S]eems like you and a few of your friends enjoy trolling our Air Force sites.
+Give me a call Monday … I’d like to chat about it."
+She also posted, "My team has [their] info … as well as his crew".
+Bass later updated the Facebook page to say, "Teammates — I just had a good conversation with SSgt Banks.
+His question was simple and honest, but having him and a group of people ask it repeatedly across multiple posts was trolling."

+In January 2021, she shared a post on her official Facebook page highlighting an airman’s efforts to help out other single parents, thanking the airman "for making a difference" and sharing an article the airman wrote about the struggle of "wearing many hats" as an airman and mother.
+Bass was criticized for sharing the story, which portrayed the airman's ex-husband unfairly.
+Bass took down the post and apologized, writing "That was my blind spot and I owned it … because I didn’t see how that commentary could be taken from a father or a husband’s point of view".

+In 2020, a retired Air Force officer was blocked from Bass's official Facebook page.
+When her office did not respond to his attempts to contact her to have the ban removed, the officer sued the Air Force.
+In 2022, the Justice Department determined that official Air Force websites and pages would not remove posts or ban users for their viewpoints, and the officer's access to Bass's Facebook page was restored.